status-im/airbyte-custom-connector/source-basic-api-fetcher/README.md

 ### Publishing a new version of the connector
 You've checked out the repo, implemented a million dollar feature, and you're ready to share your changes with the world.
 Now what?
-1. Make sure your changes are passing our test suite: `airbyte-ci connectors --name=source-bank-balance-fetcher test`
+1. Make sure your changes are passing our test suite: `airbyte-ci connectors --name=source-basic-api-fetcher test`
 2. Bump the connector version in `metadata.yaml`: increment the `dockerImageTag` value.
 Please follow [semantic versioning for connectors](https://docs.airbyte.com/contributing-to-airbyte/resources/pull-requests-handbook/#semantic-versioning-for-connectors).
 3. Make sure the `metadata.yaml` content is up to date.
-4. Make the connector documentation and its changelog is up to date (`docs/integrations/sources/bank-balance-fetcher.md`).
+4. Make the connector documentation and its changelog is up to date (`docs/integrations/sources/basic-api-fetcher.md`).
 5. Create a Pull Request: use [our PR naming conventions](https://docs.airbyte.com/contributing-to-airbyte/resources/pull-requests-handbook/#pull-request-title-convention).
 6. Pat yourself on the back for being an awesome contributor.
 7. Someone from Airbyte will take a look at your PR and iterate with you to merge it into master.